adamripley98/nalda/README.md

 - [X] Create a curator profile view (Should show name, location, bio, contact info, and all content created)
 - [ ] Update meta tags for all forms of content
 - [X] Arrows on sort buttons
+- [ ] Only display first name in nav bar

 ## Backend